Constitutional Framework

 The orientation that follows from this diagnosis is computational republicanism: the commitment that freedom, understood as the structural impossibility of arbitrary interference, must be maintained in domains where coordination operates faster than human deliberation can follow.
 Republican because the core inheritance is Pettit's non-domination, extended through Hirschman's exit-voice framework to a substrate that has no will and therefore cannot be petitioned in the traditional sense.
 Computational because the domain is machine-speed coordination among autonomous agents — processes that negotiate, commit, settle, and terminate before any human party can participate in the exchange, let alone contest it.

-Not a party.
-Not a platform.
-A constitutional orientation — the way liberalism or republicanism names a cluster of commitments that precede any specific legislative agenda and persist regardless of which coalition holds power.
+It is a constitutional orientation, the way liberalism or republicanism names a cluster of commitments that precede any specific legislative agenda and persist regardless of which coalition holds power.

 II.
 The Axiom